mhaugrud/msumcspy/_sources/Functions/thinkcspyExercises.rst

 .. question:: functions_ex_2

-   Write a program to draw this.
+   Write a program to draw this using the drawSquare function.
 Assume the innermost square is 20 units per side, and each successive square is 20 units bigger, per side, than the one inside it.

    .. image:: Figures/nested_squares.png